apollographql/apollo-client/docs/source/basics/mutations.md

 ### `options.variables`

 The variables which will be used to execute the mutation operation.
 These variables should correspond to the variables that your mutation definition accepts.
-If you define `config.options` as a function, or you pass variables into the [`props.mutate`](#graphql-mutation-mutate) function then you may compute your variables from props and component state.
+If you define `config.options` as a function, or you pass variables into the [`props.mutate`][] function then you may compute your variables from props and component state.

+[`props.mutate`]: #propsmutate

 **Example:**